Get

 If the cat were to progress to a trot, the opposite (diagonal) paws would be touching the ground at the same time, the head may lower, and the tail would be positioned low and held in a straight-outward fashion.
 The cat would advance in a two-beat movement pattern.

 Now, if a cat runs at speed, things start to get really interesting.
-A cat runs in a three-beat pattern, and there may be phases where the legs don’t touch the ground at all.
+A cat gallops in a four-beat gait with alternating suspension phases, rather than a three-beat pattern.
+There may be phases where the legs don’t touch the ground at all.
 This is called a single or double-suspension phase.
 During the suspension phase, the hind legs are responsible for propelling the cat’s body in a forward motion.

 blue russian cat running in nature